 Canonical works closely with Dell, Lenovo and HP to certify that Ubuntu works on a wide range of their laptops and workstations.
 It means that a seamless Ubuntu experience is available out of the box with more hardware choice than ever.

 And Ubuntu isn’t just for the desktop, it is used in data centres around the world powering every kind of server imaginable and is by far, the most popular operating system in the cloud.

-Ubuntu for China
+Ubuntu Desktop for the enterprise